GardenWatch

 To give yourself a place to work.
 This is one of the more important functions of the greenhouse.
 The greenhouse can be a general purpose workspace to support the rest of your garden.
 It allows you to keep working in the garden even when its dark or raining.
 After work, after dinner, you still have a place to focus on your garden.
 You don't have to retreat indoors and abandon your thirsty plants.
 It can also be heated, at least temporarily, in the winter.

 A place to start seedlings.
-One of the biggest factors in starting seedlings is a space to work and spread out the seeds trays.
-To harden off seedlings
+One of the biggest factors in starting seedlings is a space to work.
+You need to have a workbench or a potting bench to fill your trays, manipulate the seeds and work on one seed tray at a time.

 Overwintering.
 The greenhouse can be a place where you move sensitive plants indoors to escape the frost and snow.
 In an unheated space, plants are still susceptible to deep sustained freezes.
 But a greenhouse can keep dormant plants from being killed by lower temperatures that they wouldn't survive outside in the elements.